PieterL75/netbox_friendlyurl/README.md

 * https://netbox/applabel/modelname/primairykey=value|key=value/
 * https://netbox/applabel/modelname/primairykey=value|key=value|key=value/ (as many as needed)

-If you refer to related objects in the second keys, then you need to used the 'id' and not the name of the object (WIP to get this working with names too)
+If you refer to related objects in the second keys, then you can either use the 'id' of the object, or you can use the 'name'.
+Thne 'name' has to be the exact (case insensitive) value, there is no 'starts with' or 'contains' filter.
 Use a | (pipe) as separator between the key=value pairs.
 If an ID is expected, but a text is found, then an exact name lookup is performed to find the correct ID.
 If that fails, then the pair is removed from the searchparameters